chtsao8/lab64-MBA/README.md

 Video: https://www.youtube.com/watch?v=0sB8zbV0abg

+Additionally, check out my notes on my first prototype build in this git repository to help guide you through your build.

 ***And that's all for building your very own (long/other)board!*** When you're comfortable with your ride, you can move on to **Level 1** and motorize your board.
 \
 \